ActionScripted/tetris.nvim/README.md

 | right  | Move piece right |
 | rotate | Rotate piece     |

-## Development
+## 🛠️ Development

 We're trying to follow the Super Rotation System (SRS) that dictates how pieces spawn and rotate.
-This also includes stuff like wall kicks, infinity and other terrific tetromino-related terminology.
+This also includes stuff like wall kicks, infinity and other tetromino-related terminology:

 - <https://tetris.wiki/Super_Rotation_System>
 - <https://harddrop.com/wiki/SRS>